A simple frame loom is a FANTASTIC piece of equipment to have in your studio. They are versatile, portable, and easy to store.

 Don’t worry – it’s not like this ↓

-Due to the fact that there are no nails or notches in your frame, the warp is a lot more likely to move.
+Due to the fact that there are no nails or notches in your frame, you are the one responsible for creating the correct spacing and maintaining it.
+Without anything to anchor the warp in place it is a lot more likely to move around.
 Anytime your warp moves, there is a chance that you could alter your EPI.
 Suddenly you may have 5 EPI on one side of your weaving and 7 EPI on the other.
-That’s a problem unless you planned it that way.
+That can be a problem as it may alter the type of weaving you are creating or just make your weaving look inconsistent.

-During the first inch or so, you can still fix your warp spacing.
+Luckily, during the first inch or so of weaving, you can still fix your warp spacing.
 After that?
 It is mostly set.
 Using a simple frame loom requires a bit more patience to create and maintain even spacing – but it is totally doable!
-If you do not want to deal with that though, then a commercial loom is less finicky.
+If you do not want to deal with that though, then a commercial loom can be less finicky.

 There are some tricks to help maintain even spacing on your simple loom that I cover HERE!